KS1 Assessment and Reporting

 Children’s learning is assessed against the learning objectives in each learning session.
 Children are actively encouraged to assess their own learning in each lesson through the use of ‘faces’ drawn to indicate how they felt about their learning and through the use of Self-assessment checklists.

 I would like more practise learning this.

 In June children in Year 1 take the National Phonics Check Test.
 This is conducted on a one-to-one basis with the child’s teachers.
 The children need to be confident with Phase 5 of the Letters and Sounds program to reach the expected standard.
 The results of this check are reported to parents in July with their end of year report.

 At the end of Key stage 1 children will be formally assessed to see if they have reached the Expected standard.
-Teachers use assessment evidence gathered over the year and information from SATS to reach their Teacher Assessment Judgements.
+Teachers use assessment evidence gathered over the year to reach their Teacher Assessment Judgements.
 These are then reported to parents in July along with the children’s end of year report.

 Children are assessed to be:

 Working towards the Expected standard

 Working at Greater Depth in the Expected Standard